alzee/fwc/README.md

-# The Fucking WeCom/wework SDK
+# php sdk for  The Fucking WeCom/wework

 ## Under development, **DO NOT** use it yet.